MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

 To create an app configuration policy for managed Android devices, see [Add app configuration policies for managed Android devices](/mem/intune/apps/app-configuration-policies-use-android).

 ### How to restrict sign in on desktop devices
-Teams apps on Windows and MacOS are gaining support for device policies that restrict sign in to your organization.
+Teams apps on Windows and macOS are gaining support for device policies that restrict sign in to your organization.
 The policies can be set via usual Device Management solutions such as MDM (Mobile Device Management) or GPO (Group Policy Object).

 When this policy is configured on a device, users can only sign in with accounts homed in an Azure AD tenant that is included in the “Tenant Allow List” defined in the policy.
 The policy applies to all sign-ins, including first and additional accounts.
 If your organization spans multiple Azure AD tenants, you can include multiple Tenant IDs in the Allow List.
 Links to add another account may continue to be visible in the Teams app, but they won't be operable.

 > [!NOTE]
 >1.
 The policy only restricts sign-ins.
 It does not restrict the ability for users to be invited as guest in other Azure AD tenants, or switch to other tenants.
 >2.
-The policy requires Teams for Windows version 1.3.00.30866 or higher, and Teams for MacOS version 1.3.00.30882 (released mid-November 2020).
+The policy requires Teams for Windows version 1.3.00.30866 or higher, and Teams for macOS version 1.3.00.30882 (released mid-November 2020).

 **Policies for Windows**
 Administrative Template files (ADMX/ADML) are available from the [Download center](https://www.microsoft.com/download/details.aspx?id=49030) (the policy setting descriptive name in the administrative template file is "Restrict sign in to Teams to accounts in specific tenants").
 Additionally, you can manually set keys in Windows Registry: